jometzg/azure-openai-assistants/README.md

 7. STEP 7 - deletes the assistant

 # Generating a graph sample
-To really show that the LLM isn't just retrieving ansswers from its training data, this question is a little more difficult.
+To really show that the LLM isn't just retrieving answers from its training data, this question is a little more difficult.

 "can you graph a sine wave of 1 peak to peak and show 2 cycles and return this as an image file"